1. Previous: Chapter 15

 “Of course!” he cried, “I forgot to add a branch to the when conditional for the new SupportRequest type!”
 He would have slapped his forehead, but his flipper couldn’t reach his head.

 Cecil noticed how easy it is to forget to add a branch to his when conditional when he adds a new subtype.
-He mused, “I’ve only got one when in my code right now.
-How much easier would it be to forget a branch if I had even more of them throughout my code!
-It’s too bad that I only discovered this problem after a customer complained about it!”
+He mused, “I’ve only got one when conditional in my code right now.
+How much easier would it be to forget a branch if I had even more of them scattered throughout my code?
+Too bad I didn’t catch this problem until a customer complained about it!”

 Introduction to Sealed Types